 Okay, let’s try to require the user to re-register MFA, maybe something will be fixed in the background.. again the same error.

-Everyone says Google is your best friend, so we googled the error.
+Everyone tells you that Google is your best friend, so we googled the error.
 Every blog says the same damn thing… you will need to unblock your user.
-So we opened the Azure Ad Portal and opened the MFA settings.
+To make sure this wasn’t our issue, we opened the Azure Ad Portal and opened the MFA settings.

-The next thing we tried, was to determine if it was a user or device problem.
+The next thing we tried, was determining if it was a user or device problem.
 We scanned the QR code on a different iPhone and it immediately worked.
-I guess we can rule out a user based issue.
+I guess we can rule out a user-based issue.

 So it must be a problem with the device itself.
-First, we removed the authenticator app and reinstalled it… unfortunately that didn’t work.
+First, we removed the Microsoft Authenticator app and reinstalled it… unfortunately that didn’t work.

 After removing this profile, the company app worked and the device was enrolled.
 And guess what?
 Fixing the company app also fixed the MFA problem.
 We could scan the QR-Code without any problems after removing the old management profile.